 Fish, chicken, and lots of fresh fruit and veg is a good foundation to start from.
 Green smoothies, nuts and seeds and dark chocolate are great for avoiding those mid-morning or late afternoon energy dips.

 How to hack it: Eating well isn’t always easy or cheap, but it is an area really worth investing in if you can.
 Try monitoring your eating habits with an app like Yazio, which lets you track your daily intake and helps you set new food goals.
-Meanwhile, medicine info has some great advice about how to eat well on a budget.

 4. Limit Distractions